thedewpoint/iota-basic/README.md

 Only Node version 8.x.x is supported at this time due to FFI not working on node version 9. related issue: https://github.com/node-ffi/node-ffi/issues/438

+NOTE: As of version 2.0 seed generation has been moved as a directive from the foundation for no 3rd party seed generators.

 Using npm:
 ```shell